sstephenson200/GrowWell/README.md

 ####	Code Structure

+Project code is divided into client and server folders, covering front-end and back-end, respectively.

+#####	Client

+The client handles content which is rendered on the app.
+Where possible, components and screens have been divided into Alarm, Garden, Plant, Note and User folders.
+The main technology used in this section is React Native.
+Code is divided as follows:

+* 	.vscode – Contains launch.json file for use in debug configuration.
+* 	src/app/assets – Shared fonts and images.
+*   src/app/components – Shared elements, i.e. dropdown menus, cards, etc.
+*   src/app/context – Authentication.
+*   src/app/navigation – Navigation, through use of a Stack Navigator and Tab Navigator.
+*   src/app/notifications – Push notification set-up for use in alarm reminders.
+*   src/app/requests – Shared endpoints.
+*   src/app/screens – Main app screens, including pre-defined components and requests.
+*   src/app/styles – Shared styles.
+*   Test – Client integration tests.
+*   App.js – Initial app load.
+*   app.json – Environment variables, add-ons, etc.

+#####	Server

+The server defines requests to the database, with endpoints being focused on Alarm, Garden, Plant, Note and User.
+Specific endpoints are further defined in the API section, below.
+The main technology used in this section is Express.
+Code is divided as follows:

+* Models – Mongoose schema definitions.
+* Router – Route definitions with validation.
+* Controllers – Endpoint definitions, including business logic and further validation.
+* Repositories – Mongoose queries and accompanying mocked data for testing.
+*	Mailer – Node mailer set-up for use in password reset function.
+*	Middleware – Authentication, Image Upload.
+*	Validators – Repeated validation/business logic methods.
+*	Test – Controller unit tests.
+*	Index.js – Server entry point, handling database connection.

+To add a new request, create a new method in the relevant controller and link to the router file.
+Testing is not exhaustive at this stage and more methods may need to be added to the repository and accompanying mock repository files to expand testing.

 ####	Expo Go

 To continue development, you will need to download Expo Go onto an Android device.